traefik/traefik/docs/content/reference/install-configuration/tls/spiffe.md

 ## Configuration Example

-Enabling SPIFFE is part of the [static configuration](../../../../getting-started/configuration-overview.md#the-static-configuration).
-It can be defined by using a file (YAML or TOML) or CLI arguments.
+Enabling SPIFFE can be done by using a file (YAML or TOML) or CLI arguments.

 ```yaml tab="File (YAML)"
 # Default Servers Transport